Skip to main content

 • Not having a microphone installed.

-It's possible that if the user remained completely silent and no sufficiently loud sound occurred, there might be no audio samples from the activity.
+It's possible that if the user remained completely silent and no sufficiently loud sound occurred, there might be no audio recorded from the activity.

 Did this answer your question?